Which Is Better, Wix or Webflow?

 eCommerce

-Both Wix and Webflow support online stores, but they're optimised for different scales.
+Both Wix and Webflow support online stores, but they're built for different scales.
 Wix eCommerce is excellent for small to mid-size stores: it handles product listings, inventory, multiple payment methods (Wix Payments, PayPal, Stripe), abandoned cart recovery, and discount codes.
 It's accessible enough for first-time store owners to launch without any technical help.

 Webflow's eCommerce features are built for larger, more bespoke stores.
 You can create complex product variants, custom checkout flows, and deeply branded purchase experiences.
-However, Webflow eCommerce requires technical setup and is generally overkill (and more expensive) for simple store needs.
+However, Webflow eCommerce requires technical setup and is generally overkill, and more expensive, for simple store needs.

 SEO

 Both platforms support solid on-page SEO, but Webflow goes deeper.
-Wix gives you editable page titles, meta descriptions, alt text, and a solid SEO checklist tool - more than enough for most small business sites.
+Wix gives you editable page titles, meta descriptions, alt text, and a solid SEO checklist tool, more than enough for most small business sites.

 Webflow adds granular control: custom canonical tags, structured data (schema markup), 301 redirect management, and the ability to edit the HTML head directly.
 For SEO-focused publishers or technical marketers, Webflow's toolset is noticeably more powerful.
-Webflow's ability to create 301 redirects in-platform is especially useful when restructuring your site without losing rankings.
+Webflow's ability to manage 301 redirects in-platform is especially useful when restructuring your site without losing rankings.

 Third-Party Integrations